CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 -   Continuous monitoring dashboards: Cloudwatch, StatusCake, OpsGenie, Splunk and New Relic.
 -   Automated security scanning: OpenSCAP, OWASP ZAP, and Trivy.
 -   Supply chain and Software Bill of Materials (SBOM): Syft and DependencyTrack.

-## Incident Response

--   Every project has an Incident Response Team
--   We ensure that at least one member of the Incident Response Team has access to the Internet at all times.
--   We train new employees and perform yearly quizzes of employees on the Incident Response procedures.
--   Each project can extend or replace the default [Incident Response Plan](../../common-practices-tools/security/incident-response-plan.md).